Controls for Infrared Heaters.

 - Celsius or Fahrenheit temperature selection.

 - Holiday mode.

-Each heating panel will not necessarily require an individual programmer, our controllers will allow you to wire in a number of panels into one programmer, this maybe in one large room or heaters in two or three rooms of the house to create a heating zone.
-Try to create zones that have similar heating requirements, as time, thought and money spent at this stage can save you energy in the long term.
+Our controllers will allow you to wire in a number of heaters into one thermostatic programmer, this maybe in one large room/office or open plan living area of the house to create a heating zone.
+Time, thought and money spent at this stage can save you energy in the long term.

 Each panel should have an isolater switch, this enables the electrical current to be switched off to that one appliance, as per electrical regulations, if the panel is ceiling mounted we suggest this is fitted at the top of the adjoining wall, ideally above light switches looks neat, or if the panel is wall mounted then the switch can be placed alongside or below near a plug socket.

-More expensive master control systems and smart controls will allow more complex programming of individual heaters and electrical equipment from one central point, allowing you even greater potential for energy savings, smart controls are excellent for homes where the occupants use varies from one day to the next so the heating can be turned up or down by mobile phone message whilst away from the property.
+Master control systems and smart controls will allow more complex programming of individual heaters and electrical equipment from one central point, allowing you even greater potential for energy savings.
+Smart controls are excellent for homes where the occupants use varies from one day to the next so the heating can be turned up or down by mobile phone message whilst away from the property.